 Food aid causes famine.
 This is a more contentious one.
 On a human level, if I have a full plate and your are staving then I will of course share my food with you.
 That is obviously the right thing to do.
 But at a national or economic level, then it is the wrong thing to do.
 If you dump free grain into a market you remove any incentive for the local farmers to grow any crops.
 That means that there will be no food next year.
 You make them dependent on charity.
 So the right thing at level 1 ( human level) is the wrong thing at level 2 (economic level).
 That is an example of catataxis.

 Britain wants Brexit.
 Scotland wants independence.
 This is a political example of catataxis.
-The hierarchy here is Scotland (level 1 with 5 m citizens), which is part of the United Kingdom (level 2 with 60 m citizens), which in turn is part of the European Union (level 3 with ).
+The hierarchy here is Scotland (level 1 with 5 m citizens), which is part of the United Kingdom (level 2 with 60 m citizens), which in turn is part of the European Union (level 3 with 750m ).
 Britain wants to leave the EU but keep Scotland subordinate.
 But there is a certain degree of hypocrisy here as the arguments that Britain use against being part of a larger union are the same as those that Scotland uses against the United Kingdom.
 We can extend the example further down the ladder by looking at London which voted overwhelmingly to stay in the EU.
-So the idea was floated that London should become an independent City State like Singapore, but part of a larger regional EU structure.
+So the idea was floated that London should exit Britain to become an independent City State like Singapore, but part of a larger regional EU structure.